webpigeon/iggiLondonMarch/problems.md

 * Cows need more behavours to look realistic -> add more behavours
 * Cows overeat the grass until it's all dead and they die -> need to be careful not to eat too much grass
 * Cow reproduction needs to be implemented
+* When adding hearding behavour, plants grow out of control

 ## Plant behavours
 * Plants can overwhelm the screen